nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/tls-passthrough.md

 EOF
 ```

-## Send Traffic
+## Send traffic

-Using the external IP address and port for NGINX Gateway Fabric, we can send traffic to our coffee application.
+Using the external IP address and port for NGINX Gateway Fabric, send traffic to the coffee application.

 {{< note >}}If you have a DNS record allocated for `cafe.example.com`, you can send the request directly to that hostname, without needing to resolve.{{< /note >}}

-To test that NGINX sends an HTTPS redirect, we will send requests to the `secure-app` service on the HTTPS port.
+Send a request to the `secure-app` service on the HTTPS port with the `--insecure` flag.
+The `--insecure` flag is required because the `secure-app` is using self-signed certificates.

 ```shell
 curl --resolve cafe.example.com:$GW_PORT:$GW_IP https://cafe.example.com:$GW_PORT --insecure